Frank Strong Lary

 Frank Lary is the brother of Al Lary.

-Frank "Taters" Lary, a 20-game winner, was one of the American League's most durable, reliable and popular pitchers from the middle '50s and into the early 1960s, winning 14 or more games six times.
-Lary, along with Paul Foytack, Billy Hoeft and Jim Bunning, was part of a formidable Tiger pitching rotation in the the mid to late '50s.
+Frank "Taters" Lary, a 20-game winner, was one of the American League's most durable, reliable and popular pitchers from the middle 1950s and into the early 1960s, winning 14 or more games six times.
+Lary, along with Paul Foytack, Billy Hoeft and Jim Bunning, was part of a formidable Detroit Tigers pitching rotation in the the mid- to late 1950s.

-Lary was known as "The Yankee Killer" because of his rare ability to beat the Yankees on a fairly consistently basis, 27 of 37 times.
-After spending 11 years with the Tigers, the sore-armed hurler stepped on the field and waved a tearful goodbye to Detroit fans after it was announced that he'd been sold to the Mets in 1964. .
+Lary was known as "The Yankee Killer" because of his rare ability to beat the New York Yankees on a fairly consistently basis, 27 of 37 times.
+After spending 11 years with the Tigers, the sore-armed hurler stepped on the field and waved a tearful goodbye to Detroit fans after it was announced that he'd been sold to the New York Mets in 1964.

-He resides in his home state of Alabama, having been in the used car sales business for many years.
+He later resided in his home state of Alabama, having been in the used car sales business for many years.